Gravitational back-reaction is magical: Introduction

 There are also many questions surrounding the role played by magic.
-Empirically, the amount of non-stabilizerness or non-Gaussianity\cite{veitch_resource_2014,campbell_catalysis_2011,leone_nonstabilizerness_2023,Hebenstreit_2019,saxena_quantifying_2022,bu_stabilizer_2023,bu2023discrete,weedbrook_gaussian_2012} present in a quantum process appears to correlate with the hardness of classical simulations\cite{zhang2024unconditional}, e.g. in stabilizer and matchgate simulations\cite{aaronson_improved_2004,gottesman1997stabilizer,Jozsa_2008,hebenstreit_computational_2020,bravyi_improved_2016,bravyi_trading_2016,bravyi_simulation_2019} as well as in Monte Carlo sampling\cite{magicMC}.
+Empirically, the amount of nonstabilizerness or non-Gaussianity \cite{veitch_resource_2014,campbell_catalysis_2011,leone_nonstabilizerness_2023,Hebenstreit_2019,saxena_quantifying_2022,bu_stabilizer_2023,bu2023discrete,weedbrook_gaussian_2012} present in a quantum process appears to correlate with the hardness of classical simulations \cite{zhang2024unconditional}, e.g. in stabilizer and matchgate simulations \cite{aaronson_improved_2004,gottesman1997stabilizer,Jozsa_2008,hebenstreit_computational_2020,bravyi_improved_2016,bravyi_trading_2016,bravyi_simulation_2019} as well as in Monte Carlo sampling \cite{magicMC}.
 However, its precise connection with complexity is yet unclear.
 While it is proposed \cite{white_conformal_2021,nogo} that the replication of the CFT entanglement spectrum and emergent gravity in AdS/CFT requires magic, the specific mechanism through which magic accomplishes this also remains uncertain.
-Furthermore, although the amount of magic present in a system can be illuminating all by itself, it is becoming clear the distribution of magic is equally, if not more, important for understanding non-equilibrium dynamics and entanglement spectrum\cite{flatness}.
+Furthermore, although the amount of magic present in a system can be illuminating all by itself, it is becoming clear the distribution of magic is equally, if not more, important for understanding nonequilibrium dynamics and entanglement spectrum \cite{flatness}.
 For example, the amount of magic is generally expected to scale volumetrically with the number of qubits in quantum many-body systems.
 The tensor product of nonstabilizer states, CFT ground states, and Haar random states all have a high magic density and volume law magic scaling, and yet their physical properties and their usefulness for quantum computation are completely different.
-Therefore, a more profound understanding of the interplay between entanglement and magic will shed new light on the structure of quantum matter, quantum information, and gravity.
+Therefore, a more profound understanding of the interplay between entanglement and magic will shed new light on the structure of quantum matter, quantum information, and gravity. { More specifically, a robust connection between magic and holography will provide important clues for emerging gravity in tensor network toy models and help constrain magic-state resources in the quantum simulation of conformal field theories.
+Since magic is generally hard to compute in quantum many-body systems, such a connection will also enable the computation or estimation of magic using geometric means by doing bulk gravity calculations.}